 For the longest time, I wouldn’t eat mayonnaise.
 I knew that the store-bought version was no good for me, but I was afraid to try making my own at home.

 Once I finally tried making homemade mayonnaise, I was amazed at how easy it was.
 In five minutes you can have creamy, flavorful mayonnaise for spreading on sandwiches, mixing into pasta and potato salads, or even for topping grilled summer burgers.
-And, while it’s definitely not a health food, homemade mayonnaise is full of healthy fats and protein, which means you don’t have to be afraid of mayonnaise any more!
+And, while it’s definitely not health food, homemade mayonnaise is full of healthy fats and protein, which means you don’t have to be afraid of mayonnaise any more!

 Use Quality Ingredients

 The main ingredient in mayonnaise is oil.
 While you typically can’t pick out the subtle flavors of oil as you’re using it for cooking and baking, in mayonnaise the oil is such a major player that its flavors are front and center.
-Obviously, we want to use a healthy oil, and olive oil is a go-to healthy oil in our kitchen.
+Obviously, in our homemade mayonnaise recipe, we want to use a healthy oil, and olive oil is a go-to healthy oil in our kitchen.
 But, when it comes to mayonnaise, the olive flavor and slight green tinge of Extra Virgin Olive Oil make it hard to re-create that classic mayonnaise flavor and feel.

 Thankfully, there’s a solution for that: Extra Light Olive Oil.